Jessica Lassen - Welcome to my page!

 What I love about Africa

-I can’t think of anything better than going on safari - being waited on hand and foot, fed delicious food seven times a day and then going out with an expert and admiring these incredible animals in their natural environments.
-I think this, the friendly people and the untouched, untainted and diverse experiences on offer is what makes Africa one of the top destinations in the world
+I can’t think of anything better than going on a luxurious, fully inclusive safari – being woken up with hot chocolate in bed, fed delicious food several times a day, maybe a massage mid-afternoon after relaxing in your private plunge pool and then going out with an expert guide and admiring these incredible animals in their natural environments.
+I think this, the friendly people and the untouched, untainted and diverse experiences on offer is what makes Africa one of the top destinations in the world.

-My advice for African travel would be 'do it!'
-Take advantage of the exchange rate and plan an adventure that will surpass your expectations and keep you coming back for more.
-I would also suggest doing it in style, save up a little extra so that you can do it properly – you don’t want to have to compromise on having extraordinary experiences.
+My advice for African travel would be, 'Do it!
+And do it properly’.
+Take advantage of the expert advice that we have and trust that we will always figure out how to fit the best and most into what you are comfortable spending.
+You will no doubt end up with an adventure that will surpass your expectations and keep you coming back for more.
+I would also suggest doing it in style: save up a little extra so that you can do something special like a hot-air balloon ride – you never know when you will be able to come back again.